nuuuwan/news_lk3_data/README.md

 An official from the Special Investigation Unit for the Prevention of Offenses Relating to Sports at the Sports Ministry confirmed the arrest of the individual, who holds British citizenship.

+In April the Dambulla franchise was bought by Imperial Sports Group, led by Bangladeshi entrepreneurs.

-The suspect is set to be presented in court for further proceedings.
+The suspect, Tamim Rahman is set to be presented in court for further proceedings.

+Tournament Director of the LPL Samantha Dodanwela declined to comment, as the nature of the charges against the franchise co-owner were still unclear.

+Members of the International Cricket Council (ICC) were also present at the LPL Player Auction yesterday.

 ◼️